bhavaniravi/til/open-source-contributions/airflow.md

 ---
+added: Aug 30 2024
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+skills:
+- code
+- documentation
+slug: airflow
+sub_title: null
+tags:
+- open-source-contributions
 title: Apache Airflow - Data Orchestrator
-slug: airflow
-draft: false
-skills: ["code", "documentation"]
 ---

 I have started using Apache Airflow in 2020 as a part of [Smart Data Query](/projects/smart-data-query/) project.
 It is amazing tool for building distributed data pipelines.
 It's seamless integration and working with Kubernetes and Docker is what made it the tool of choice.
 I started created [tutorials and guides for it](/talks/distributed-data-pipelines-in-python/).